-Because I love to make a lot of soups, I look for recipes with different flavors and textures based on foods my family likes to eat.
+Because I love to make a lot of different soups, I look for recipes with different flavors and textures based on foods my family likes to eat.

-I prefer to make soups that are lower in carbs or are forgiving enough to allow me to omit certain ingredients.
+Where soups are concerned, I prefer to make recipes that are lower in carbs or are forgiving enough to allow me to omit certain ingredients.